 When Harry went to the school, one thing that very quickly came out was that Harry was quite intelligent.
 Initially when he scored marks higher than Dudley, the Dursleys were not in the least bit happy.
 They even accused him of cheating.
 But later on when he started receiving scholarship for school and stationery, Uncle Vernon decide that as long as he didn't bother them and additionally they did not have to pay for his education, he didn't care how he did in his school.
 So in the later years he very steadily started rising in his grades.
 Till the time he was ten years old he had passed grade eight as compared to Dudley who was in grade five.

-According to the teachers, Harry was a really polite and well mannered boy.
+According to the teachers, Harry was a really polite and well-mannered boy.
 The hard work that he dedicated in his studies was not something that could be seen often.
-He was the favorite student of a lot of teachers.
-When talking about his academics, he was quite a good orator and had even won a debate championship on national level in his age group.
+He was the favourite student of a lot of teachers.
+He was quite a good orator and had even won a debate championship on national level in his age group.
 He had also represented his country in an international level quiz competition leading it to a glorious victory.
-He was also a rather a frequent visitor in the library with a keen interest in history because he believed in the saying 'a wise man learns from the mistakes made by him in the past and make sure he dos not repeat them'.
+He was also a rather a frequent visitor in the library with a keen interest in history because he believed in the saying 'a wise man learns from the mistakes made by him in the past and make sure he does not repeat them'.
 He also liked to learn different languages and could fluently speak French, Spanish and Latin.

 The thing that Harry despised or hated with true passion was his cousin Dudley Dursley.
 He was the bane of his existence.
 Dudley always tried making Harry's life hell but somehow Harry was able to escape pretty much unscathed.
 When they were about four years old, from then on Dudley never lost a chance to make Harry look bad in front of others.

-These was the only time when he got worse punishments like no diet for a day or not being allowed to go to school for three days.
-One interesting thing he found out during these instances was that when Uncle Vernon was angry, his face color used to turn so fast that Harry was sure he could give a chameleon a run for money.
-His aunt on the other hand first made sure that not a single neighbor was listening and then had an ugly grimace on her face with veins almost popping out all over her neck.
+These were the only times when he got worse punishments like no diet for a day or not being allowed to go to school for three days.
+One interesting thing he found out during these instances was that when Uncle Vernon was angry, his face colour used to turn so fast that Harry was sure he could give a chameleon a run for money.
+His aunt on the other hand first made sure that not a single neighbour was listening and then had an ugly grimace on her face with veins almost popping out all over her neck.